 GEM Hereford has a dedicated safeguarding team who are highly trained and experienced in supporting young people with complex needs.
 The team includes:

-Trustee with responsibility for safeguarding: Ensures that effective safeguarding policies are in place and followed - Deborah Thomas
+Trustee with responsibility for safeguarding: Ensures that effective safeguarding policies are in place and followed - James Davies

-Designated Safeguarding Lead (DSL): Oversees all safeguarding and child protection matters - Rod Goold
+Designated Safeguarding Lead (DSL): Oversees all safeguarding and child protection matters - Deborah Pribojac

 Deputy Designated Safeguarding Leads (DDSLs): Provide additional capacity and ensure consistency across the school - Sam Goodchild and Hannah Fletcher